CRIME SEQUENCE RECONSTRUCTION

 While the UK was still a member of the EU it was able to shape or influence joint policies directly, but after leaving the UK lost this political power.
 The UK was strong proponent of the several legal hurdles like "unbundling rules" to separate pipeline operator and gas exporters.
 Already in 2020, when the UK while still in EU, it was pressuring Germany to decouple from Russian energy.

-Shortly after that Boris Johnson's on 14 Dec 2020 reveals New energy security strategy which aims to reduce the UK's dependence on imported fossil fuels and transition to cleaner, more sustainable energy sources.
+Shortly after that Boris Johnson's on 14 Dec 2020 revealed New energy security strategy which aimed to reduce the UK's dependence on imported fossil fuels and transition to cleaner, more sustainable energy sources.

 There were many debates in the UK Parliament and elsewhere about the Nordstream in relation to UK´s own energy insecurity and loss of competitiveness vis-a-vis Germany and the rest of the EU.
 One fine example is a debate from 2021.
 Volume 690: debated on Wednesday 10 March 2021 (079).
 The 2021 Integrated Review (into foreign, security and defence policy) which identified Russia as the “greatest threat”– while naming China as “a systemic challenge”.
 (003) As for USA their main threat is a peer competitor China and economically the EU.
 At this point the USA is not considering Russia their primary issue like the UK does.